Posts

 Image

-Some members of the Corinthian congregation denied the bodily resurrection of the righteous.
-The Apostle Paul responded not only by stressing the necessity for it but also by appealing to the past resurrection of Jesus, which was and remains the precedent for the coming resurrection of believers.
-His faithful disciples will be raised bodily from the dead when he “ arrives ” at the end of the age, and his appearance will result in the termination of Death itself.
+Certain members of the Corinthian congregation denied the future resurrection of the righteous.
+Paul responded by stressing how necessary our resurrection is and by appealing to the past Death and Resurrection of Jesus.
+His resurrection was and remains the precedent for our future resurrection.
+We will be raised bodily when he “ arrives ,” and his appearance will mean nothing less than the termination of Death itself.

 Sorrow Not